avant-Blog

 Ireland: 975.

 Britain: 1,899.
 (Highest.
-Difficult to understanding any British grandstanding re Covid)
+Difficult to understand any British grandstanding re Covid)

 France: 1,470.66